fodsoft/fvax/README.md

 1. Use `make` to compile normally.

-2. If an error occurs when running **make**, ensure GCC is installed and updated with support for C23.
+2. If an error occurs when running **make**, ensure GCC is installed and updated.
 If needed, you can change the compiler to clang and remove flags in the **Makefile**.

 3. That’s it — the executable is ready to use.